-In 2013, Citrus became a locked campus.
-Before school, staff members are assigned to all open gate areas to ensure that only students enter the campus.
+There are many programs and strategies in place at Cabrillo to provide school safety.
+In 2013, Cabrillo became a locked campus.
+Before school, staff members are assigned to all open gate areas to ensure that only students are entering the campus.
+Under current protocols, Cabrillo has only one gate open for students during drop off, and that gate is closely monitored.
 Once the bell rings, the gates are securely closed.
 After school, staff members are assigned to the exit areas and the parking lot areas to ensure that all students leave safely and unwanted guests do not enter the campus.

 Procedures for visitor identification are in place.
-All visitors enter the front doors of the office area.
-Visitors are required to provide their ID to be scanned into the Raptor system.
-Visitors are immediately recognized and they are given a visitor's pass to wear.
+All visitors enter the front doors to the office area.
+Visitors are required to provide their ID and have a purpose for entry.
+With the relaxing of Covid protocols, outside visitors/volunteers are increasing.
+Visitors are immediately recognized and they are given a visitor's pass to wear or they are escorted by staff for their entire visit.
 Badges are clearly identifiable.
-Visitors cannot proceed onto the campus unless they have received prior approval from the office/principal.
-This year, additional staff has been put in place for drop-off and dismissal.
-In addition, the after school program, Think Together, has installed a doorbell/camera system for parents to use when they are picking up their children.
+All regular volunteers must complete the district-required background check before having regular access to the campus and our students.
+Additionally, the after school program, Think Together, has installed a doorbell/camera system for parents to use when they are picking up their children.